 Support Groups for the Families of Alcohol and Substance Abusers

 - Al-Anon and Alateen.
-Al-Anon is an organization that is comprised of support groups that are targeted towards friends and family of individuals suffering from alcoholism.
-In these groups, family members and friends are able to share their personal experiences, discuss difficulties and find effective ways to deal with problems regardless of whether the alcoholics have undergone addiction recovery programs or not.
+Al-Anon is an organization comprised of support groups targeted towards friends and family of individuals suffering from alcoholism.
+In these groups, family members and friends are able to share their personal experiences, discuss difficulties and find effective ways to deal with problems – regardless of whether the alcohol abusing individual in their lives have completed an addiction recovery program.
 Alateen is a fellowship that is specifically targeted towards younger Al-Anon members, particularly teenagers.

 - Nar-Anon.
-Nar-Anon, just like Al-Anon, is a fellowship targeted towards friends and family members of drug addicts.
-Nar-Anon comes in the form of a 12-step program that helps relatives and friends of drug addicts deal with the effects of living with addicts.
+Nar-Anon, like Al-Anon, is a fellowship for friends and family members of those struggling with drug addiction.
+Nar-Anon takes the shape of a 12-step program and helps relatives and friends better deal with the effects of living with an addicted family member.

 Need Help?
 Contact a Rehabs.com Sponsor Treatment Center Below (Who answers?)